SergeyVlSorokin/NewEraProgramingIdeas/README.md

 ### RAG for used libraries
 - available in e.g. Cursor
 - provide better context v.r.t. libraries used in development.
 - solve problems with documentation missing/underrepresented in LLM pretrain data

+### Non-linear generation
+- when people write books they do not go from start to finish in one pass.
+I believe they jump from one place to another and fill details in between, change things, etc.
+- can this apply to software development?
+We may consider top-down approach to be a representation of this: we define general structure and than fill it with details.
+But sometimes we should backtrack and change decisions on higher lever, or move things around.
+- It may make sence to start working deeper on areas which are less clear, so that we clarify them first and if neccesary adjust requirements for things around.